voelzmo/codex/openvpn.md

 serial_number   	67:f4:6d:65:4d:0e:b8:7a:fa:be:f0:d5:f5:ae:86:59:e2:4e:e7:96
 ```

+### Repeat on Each Environment

 Do this for each of the client certificates needing to be generated as well.
 Those do not
 need to be stored in Vault, but should be securely transferred to each user to be connecting
 to the VPN (one cert per user).
 You *should* stick the serial number in some database (Vault
 might be easiest), associated with each user, should you need to revoke it down the road,
 as Vault requires the serial number of the certificate to revoke it, and add to the CRL.

-To get all of the multi-line certificate/key/pem data into vault, I recommend `spruce json | safe import`:
+To get all of the multi-line certificate/key/pem data into Vault, I recommend
+`spruce json | safe import`:

 ```
 $ cat certs.yml
 ---